It is not a disease itself but a symptom of an underlying health problem.

-Sometimes medications used to treat tremor, such as Neurontin (gabapentin) and Topamax (topiramate) are used to treat ataxia, and sometimes surgery may be considered.
+Sometimes medications used to treat tremors, such as Neurontin (gabapentin) and Topamax (topiramate), are used to treat ataxia, and sometimes surgery may be considered.

-One study found that physical therapy and occupational therapy may provide some benefit in patients with diadochokinesis.
+One study found that physical therapy and occupational therapy may benefit patients with diadochokinesis.

-An important part of treatment is working with a physical therapist, occupational therapist, or speech pathologist.
-Speech therapy can also be very helpful when there are problems in this area.
+An essential part of treatment is working with a physical therapist, occupational therapist, or speech pathologist.
+Speech therapy can also be beneficial when there are problems in this area.

-Although not necessarily a “cure,” the exercises prescribed by these medical professionals can help reduce symptoms to a manageable level.
+Although not necessarily a “cure,” the exercises these medical professionals prescribe can help reduce symptoms to a manageable level.

 Exercises for diadochokinesis